Hamas leader visits Cairo, a sign talks on another Gaza truce and hostage swap are gathering pace

 Egypt, along with Qatar, helped mediate a weeklong cease-fire in November in which Hamas freed over 100 hostages in exchange for Israel’s release of 240 Palestinian prisoners.
 Hamas and other militants are still holding an estimated 129 captives.

-Hamas said in a statement that Haniyeh would discuss the war with Egyptian officials, without providing more details.
+Hamas said that Haniyeh — who is believed to be based in Qatar but whose movements are rarely publicized — would discuss the war with Egyptian officials, without providing more details.
 Egypt, which borders Gaza, is deeply concerned about a potential influx of Palestinian refugees, fearing Israel will not allow them to return.

-Haniyeh is believed to be based in Qatar, though Hamas rarely publicizes the whereabouts of its leaders for their security.

 ISRAEL SAYS ‘FINAL CLEARING’ UNDERWAY IN THE NORTH